xieyushanrainy/CGVI-VENV/README.md

 * mark themselves as ready

 Once both players have confirmed their role and are ready, the project redirects to the `MotionTest` scene (arena scene) for actual game play.

+## Third-party assets

+The following free assets from the Unity Asset Store are used in this project:

+- [Stylized Dungeon Props Pack](https://assetstore.unity.com/packages/3d/environments/dungeons/stylized-dungeon-props-pack-310137) — 3D environment props used for scene dressing.
+- [Rope Generator](https://assetstore.unity.com/packages/tools/physics/rope-generator-316945) — Physics-based rope tool used for rope simulation.